 While Western Union is most commonly known for its stores, you can also use its app to transfer money.
 It works like physically going to an outlet – only you can do transfers from the comfort of your own home.

 You can send money to bank accounts, a Western Union agent location, or a compatible mobile wallet.
 You can also use the app to pay bills, track transfers, and view exchange rates.

 With Western Union, there’s no need to transfer money into the app.
-Instead, you can choose from several payment options: either link your bank account, enter your card details, use Apple Pay, or drop off cash at an agent location.
+Instead, you can choose from several payment options: either link your bank account, enter your card details, use Apple Pay, or drop off cash at an agent’s location.

 Wise, formerly known as Transferwise, is a multi-currency account that makes sending and receiving money across borders easy.
 The app supports over 50 currencies and allows you to transfer money cheaper and faster than traditional banks.

-Wise also has its debit card, which is accepted in 200 countries and allows you to make payments in the country’s local currency.
+Wise also has a debit card, which is accepted in 200 countries and allows you to make payments in the country’s local currency.
 You can also get an account from 10 different jurisdictions, including the US, EU, UK, and many others.

 Pros and Cons of Money Transfer Apps